-The aim is to be able to vaccinate everyone in Denmark for whom the vaccines have been approved.
+The aim is that everyone in Denmark for whom the vaccines have been approved will be offered vaccination.
 We do not expect the vaccines to be authorised for use on, for example, pregnant and breastfeeding women or children, which is why these groups will not be offered vaccination.

 At first, we will not be receiving enough vaccines for everyone.
-Therefore, we will initially prioritise vaccinating those who are most at risk of severe illness from COVID-19 - including the very elderly, residents in nursing homes, and older people who are at risk due to, for example, pre-existing conditions or diseases.
-Personnel in healthcare and elderly care who have close contact with the most vulnerable and perform critical functions will also be given priority.
+Therefore, we will initially prioritise vaccinating those who are most at risk of severe illness from COVID-19 - including the very elderly, residents in nursing homes, and older people who are at risk due to, for example, preexisting conditions or diseases.
+Personnel in health and elderly care who have close contact with the most vulnerable and perform critical functions will also be given priority.
 Still, as more vaccines are delivered during 2021, more and more groups will be offered vaccination against COVID-19.